 Sayed Sattar Hasan // Project Lead PRAKSIS Development Forum (PDF)

-Responsible for research, planning and facilitation of group meetings, Sattar Hassan is a practicing artist who has exhibited internationally.
+Responsible for research, planning and facilitation of group meetings, Sattar Hassan is an artist who has exhibited internationally.
 A participant in residency 11 Monumental—Temporal (2018), he holds an MA from Goldsmiths, London and has long experience in project development and management of artistic projects, including over two years running an artist led- peer support group at NN Contemporary (UK).

 PRAKSIS offers grateful thanks to: